NEONScience/NEON-Data-Skills/tutorials/GEE/JavaScript/2-aop-gee-applications/2a_hyperspectral_classificiation.md

 ## Assess Model Performance

-Next we can assess the performance of this classificiation, by looking at some different metrics.
+Next we can assess the performance of this classification, by looking at some different metrics.
 The train accuracy should be high (close to 1, or 100%), as it is testing the performance on the data used to generate the model - however, it is not an accurate representation of the actual accuracy.
 Instead, the test accuracy tends to be a little more reliable, as it is an independent assessment on the separate (test) data set.

 ```javascript
 // Accuracy Assessment